rand-projects/fisb-rest/docs/source/document.rst

   LineSting).
 Each ``FeatureCollection`` will only have one type of geometry.

   Also note that some objects can have more than one geometry.
-The principle is that fields outside of a geojson field apply to the entire object, but ``"properties"`` within a geojson object apply only to that geography.
-  They may also apply to the entire object (placed there to benefit a mapping API), but they don't have to.
   The ``"properties"`` field will vary dependent on the 'type' of object.
 These will be documented for each individual object type except for a few common items discussed here.